Galantis

 Galantis is a Swedish electronic music act consisting of producer Christian "Bloodshy" Karlsson.
-Formerly, they were a duo, alongside rising musician Style of Eye, until he decided to part ways with the project shortly after their second album The Aviary in 2017.
+Formerly, it was a duo, alongside rising musician Style of Eye, until he decided to part ways with the project shortly after their second album The Aviary in 2017.
 However, he made appearances in live performances and music videos as part of the project up until 2021.

-Galantis had their first international success with "Runaway (U & I)" released in 2014, followed by "Peanut Butter Jelly" and "No Money".
+Galantis had their first international success with "Runaway (U & I)" released in 2014, followed by their other hits "Peanut Butter Jelly" and "No Money".